Alder Hey Children's Trust cares for three patients with Covid-19 in hospital

 Advertisement

-The figures also show that three new patients with Covid were admitted to hospital in Alder Hey Children's NHS Foundation Trust in the week to May 1.
-This was down from seven in the previous seven days.
+The figures also show that two new patients with Covid were admitted to hospital in Alder Hey Children's NHS Foundation Trust in the week to May 8.
+This was down from three in the previous seven days.